 Sales and purchases awaiting settlement represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet settled or delivered on the Statement of Financial Position date respectively.
 These amounts are recognised initially at fair value and subsequently measured at amortised cost.

-(h) Cash and cash equivalents
+(h) Cash and bank balances

-Cash and cash equivalents comprise cash at banks and on hand which are subject to an insignificant risk of changes in value.
+Cash and bank balances comprise cash at banks which are subject to an insignificant risk of changes in value.

 (i) Payables